jehadmashhour/JobFinder/README.md

 **Libraries :**
-1) RxJava2 & RxAndroid2 :
+1) RxJava2 & RxAndroid2 : <br />
-   1- I used it to call restful Apis with Retrofit library .
+   1- I used it to call restful Apis with Retrofit library .<br />
-   2- It's permit to me to do chain multiple requests easily.
+   2- It's permit to me to do chain multiple requests easily.<br />
-   3- CallBack processing and tracking errors .
+   3- CallBack processing and tracking errors .<br />
-   4- Used for writing asynchronous event-based reactive code by using observables .
+   4- Used for writing asynchronous event-based reactive code by using observables .<br />
-   5- Is useful and very powerful in the sense that it takes care of multithreading very well by doing complex thread operations .
+   5- Is useful and very powerful in the sense that it takes care of multithreading very well by doing complex thread operations .<br />
 2) Retrofit :
-   To interact with the HTTP Restful Apis , it a powerful because it also as ButterKnife depends on the Auto Generated code by implementing the Annotation proccess logic
+   To interact with the HTTP Restful Apis , it a powerful because it also as ButterKnife depends on <br />
+   the Auto Generated code by implementing the Annotation proccess logic
 3) ButterKnife :
    It's permit to me to bind the XML views with there connected fields in there classes ,